openpotato/openholidaysapi.data/README.md

 + Luxembourg (public holidays and school holidays from 2020)
 + Netherlands (public holidays and school holidays from 2020)
 + Poland (public holidays and school holidays from 2020)
++ Slovenia (public holidays and school holidays from 2020)
 + Slovakia (public holidays and school holidays from 2020)
 + Switzerland (public holidays and school holidays from 2020)